Iona Yakir: Arrest, trial and death

 On 10 and 11 May 1937, the Red Army was shaken up by several major personnel changes.
 Marshal Tukhachevsky was discharged from his position as a deputy commissar and was sent to command the Volga Military District which had little military importance.
 At the same time, Yakir was also sent to a different post: from Kiev to Leningrad.
 Unlike Tukhachevsky, it wasn't an obvious demotion.
 Tukhachevsky was arrested on the way to his new post on 22 May.
 Yakir attended a conference in the Kiev Military District when he heard the news.
 His mood changed dramatically afterwards — normally he was cheerful, friendly, making jokes.
 This shift was attributed to his transfer to Leningrad.

 On 31 May 1937, the NKVD arrested Yakir, and transported him to the Lubyanka Prison in Moscow.
 He and seven other major military commanders (Robert Eideman, Boris Feldman, Avgust Kork, Vitaly Primakov, Vitovt Putna, Mikhail Tukhachevsky, and Ieronim Uborevich) were accused of being members of the alleged Trotskyist Anti-Soviet Military Organization and of being Nazi agents.
 Except for Feldman, who was cooperative, all of them got brutally tortured.
 Yakir (until they broke him) maintained his innocence, both in correspondence to Joseph Stalin and at his trial on 11 June.
 Although he generally admitted taking part in a conspiracy, he denied being a spy.
 During the trial he was asked to provide further details about his written confession but he stated that he couldn't add anything more.
 One of his last letters to Stalin is really moving.
 Stalin and other members of the Politburo made the following cynical comments on this, creating a written conversation: "Rascal and prostitute" (Stalin).
 Kliment Voroshilov and Vyacheslav Molotov added: "A perfectly accurate definition".
 Lazar Kaganovich finally wrote: "The only punishment for the scoundrel, riffraff and whore is the death penalty".

 Yakir and the other seven commanders were executed in Moscow, virtually right after their trial at the dawn of 12 June 1937, without even reading their appeals.
 The man who performed their execution was Vasily Blokhin, the chief executioner of the NKVD.
 The corpses were cremated on site, and the ashes were thrown into a mass grave dug at the Donskoye Cemetery.
-Members of the Yakir family were either immediately executed, like his younger brother, Moris Emmanuilovich (1902–1937), or sent to Gulag labor camps: Yakir's younger sister, Isabella Emmanuilovna (1900–1986) served there 10 years while his wife, Sarra Lazarevna (1900–1971) and his then-14-year-old son, Pyotr Ionovich (1923–1982), spent almost 20 years there.
+Members of the Yakir family were either immediately executed, like his younger brother, Moris Emmanuilovich (1902–1937), or sent to Gulag labor camps: Yakir's younger sister, Isabella Emmanuilovna (1900–1986) served there 10 years while his wife, Sarra Lazarevna (1900–1971) and his then-14-year-old son, Pyotr Ionavich (1923–1982), spent almost 20 years there.
 Yakir's military writings were banned.
 Additionally, to morally finish the generals, newspapers dubbed them "treasonous", and published articles approving their execution, with the signatures of well-known Soviet artists — no matter if they in fact signed these articles or not (among those that refused was Boris Pasternak).